cleverchuk/ices/README.md

 ### Summary
 **Accomplishments**
-1. Temporal growth of nano particle sintering was successfully simulated yielding insights into how particle microstructures evolve during sintering.
+1. Temporal growth of nanoparticle sintering was successfully simulated yielding insights into how particle microstructures evolve during sintering.
 2. Most important observation is change in density of individual particles as it sinters but the overall density of the system remains relatively constant as it evolves.

 **Acknowledgement**